-Hepatic Portoenterostomy In Infants
+Hepatic Portoenterostomy in Infants

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 Hepatic portoenterostomy, or Kasai procedure, is surgery to treat biliary atresia.
 Biliary atresia is a blockage of the bile ducts (tubes) that carry bile from the liver to the gallbladder.
 Bile is a liquid made by the liver that helps with digestion.